Lobby your MP

 It is particularly effective to visit your MP and talk to them directly.
 Details of MP's surgeries are available on their websites, but let us know if you have difficulty finding out this information.

-The following text is our suggested pre-written letter.
+The following text provides some ideas of what can be included - feel free to copy and use what you wish.
 Please remember to add your MP's name and your name & address where indicated:

 Dear (MP's name here)